Probing the limits of optical cycling in a predissociative diatomic molecule: Bootstrap method used in the predissociation data analysis

 Bootstrapping is a statistical technique that involves generating multiple samples from a dataset by sampling with replacement \cite{Efron_1979_bootstrapping}.
-It is a useful tool for constructing confidence intervals for a population parameter, and in our case, it is the expectation values of predissociation probabilities.
+It is a useful tool for constructing confidence intervals for a population parameter, {$-$} in {this} case, the expectation values of predissociation probabilities.

-One of the main benefits of bootstrapping is that it allows one to make inferences about a population based on a sample, without making any assumptions about the underlying distribution of the population.
-Given the complexity of the functional form of predissociation probability with respect to experimentally measured ratios, utilizing bootstrapping method can avoid making any assumptions of normal distribution when determining the confidence interval of predissociation probabilities.
+{A key} benefit of bootstrapping is that it allows one to make inferences about a population based on a sample, without making any assumptions about the underlying distribution of the population.
+Given the complexity of the functional form of predissociation probability with respect to experimentally measured ratios, utilizing {a} bootstrap method {helps to} avoid {assuming a} normal distribution when determining the confidence interval of predissociation probabilities.

-One way to bootstrap a set of data $d$ with size $n$ is to use this array of $d$ datapoints to generate $n$ "bootstrapped" samples by sampling with replacement.
-We can then compute a statistic of interest, such as the mean, from $n$ "bootstrapped" samples, and save that to a new array.
-We repeatedly generate $n$ "bootstrapped" samples, calculate the mean and save it to the storage array.
+One way to {use such a method on} a set of data $d$ with size $n$ is to use the array of $d$ data points to generate $n$ ``bootstrapped'' samples by sampling with replacement.
+We can then compute a statistic of interest, such as the mean, from {the} $n$ bootstrapped samples, and save {it} to a new array.
+We repeatedly generate $n$ bootstrapped samples, calculate the mean, and save it to the storage array.
 The resulting distribution of the statistic can then be used to make inferences about the population.
-In our case, this method needs more attention regarding the dataset to be resampled.

-Let's take the $B(v'=0)$ predissociation probability as an example.
+Let us {consider} the $B(v'=0)$ predissociation probability as an example.
 The experimental procedure to acquire ratios is shown in Fig.~\ref{fig:graphical_ratios} and explained in Sec.~\ref{subsec:result_analysis}.
-All the ratios ($r_1, r_2, r_3, r_4, r_5$) are expressed using the variables given in Table \ref{tab:v0 table}, including $n_1$, $\kappa$, $F_{B0a}$, $d_A$ and $d_B$.
-Five equations can be explicitly written as:
+All the ratios ($r_1,\;r_2,\;r_3,\;r_4,\;r_5$) are expressed using the variables in Table \ref{tab:v0 table}, including $n_1$, $\kappa$, $F_{B0a}$, $d_A$ and $d_B$.
+Five equations can be explicitly written as